ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 ```
 Clicking the button will open MetaMask and prompt the user to sign the details of the cancellation.
 Similar to `SubscribeButton`, the signed cancellation is sent to Daisy by one of two ways.
 Neither way is strongly preferred over the other as there is no fear of data loss, so feel free to use whichever suits your needs best.

-**Backend Way:**  If you would like to handle submitting the signed cancellation with [`submitCancel()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submitCancel) from your backend, a handler is exposed for you to do so, `handleSignedCancellation`.
+**Backend Way**:  If you would like to handle submitting the signed cancellation with [`submitCancel()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submitCancel) from your backend, a handler is exposed for you to do so, `handleSignedCancellation`.
 Once again, this handler is responsible for returning the server response.

 ```js
 const handleCancel = async submitArgs => {